 Project status updates and reporting

-How do Dashboard and Progress Views work?
+How do the Overview and Dashboard views work?

 Interested in reporting on multiple projects at once?
 Check out our Portfolios best practices article instead.